SashankAllamraju/Personal-TodoListApp/README.md

 # Personal-TodoListApp

-Initially building using only plain JavaScript.
+* Built using Plain JS.